4AT-TP-19-20/projekt-kyas-coin/README.md

 Kyas Coin is a deflationary cryptocurrency written from scratch in Python.

 This repository contains:
-- Python Node
-- Python CLI Client
+- Python CLI Client of both client nodes and master node
 - JavaFX Wallet Client and Miner
 - Android Wallet